-Saint Joan has begun previews on Broadway starring Condola Rashad in a Manhattan Theatre Club production directed by Daniel Sullivan.
+Saint Joan has Begun Previews on Broadway Starring Condola Rashad in a Manhattan Theatre Club Production Directed by Daniel Sullivan.

 George Bernard Shaw Play Revived in Manhattan Theatre Club ProductionOn April 3, 2018, Saint Joan began preview performances on Broadway at the Manhattan Theatre Club’s Samuel J. Friedman Theatre.
-The show is scheduled to have its official opening night on April 25, 2018, and the currently scheduled closing date is June 10, 2018.
-The play is written by George Bernard Shaw, who is known, at his insistence, simply as Bernard Shaw, even while the average person today may remember him better by his longer name.
+The show is scheduled to have its official opening night on April 25 and closing date of June 10.
+The play is written by George Bernard Shaw, who is known, at his insistence, simply as Bernard Shaw.
 This production, directed by Daniel Sullivan, marks the eighth time this play has been seen on Broadway, beginning with its premiere in 1923 to 1924, starring Winifred Lenihan as Saint Joan, the 15th century French military figure also known as Joan of Arc (or Jeanne D’Arc).

 When the show premiered, Joan had been canonized by the Roman Catholic Church only three years prior, and this play was Shaw’s effort to accurately dramatize the events of her life and trial.
 The play is Shaw’s only tragedy, among the more than 60 that he wrote, including Man and Superman, Pygmalion, Heartbreak House, Major Barbara and Caesar and Cleopatra.
 This production is directed by Daniel Sullivan, whose many other Broadway directorial credits include The Little Foxes, Sylvia, Orphans and Glengarry Glen Ross.